leoparente/netbox-learning/netbox-discovery-quickstart/README.md

             - ${DOCKER_SUBNET}
 ```

-`targets` is a list of single IPs, an IP ranges or subnets.
+`targets` is a list of individual IPs, IP ranges or subnets.
 In this case when we run the script we will insert a single subnet for our ContainerLab devices, which as mentioned above is `172.24.0.0/24`

 ___